 -

 In 2005, Wolf Park saw the birth of a litter of six pups from Erin and Chetan.
-The staff was very excited because these pups could trace their lineage all the way back to the park’s original dominate female, Cassie.
+The staff was very excited because these pups could trace their lineage all the way back to the park’s original alpha female, Cassie.

 During their second winter, Wolfgang and Wotan teamed up to dominate their older brother Renki and rise to the second and third rank in the pack.
 They switched ranks on a regular basis and didn’t seem too concerned over which one was which rank.
 In the summer of 2009, the two staged a fight against dominant male, Tristan, and drove him from pack.
-Wolfgang emerged as the highest ranking male.
+Wolfgang emerged as the alpha.

 In 2012, Wolfgang fathered a litter of six puppies with his mate, Dharma.
 The next spring, the main pack was divided into smaller groups to ease tension among the wolves.
 Within a few years, Wolfgang and Wotan were living out their peaceful ‘retirement’ away from the busy youngsters of the main pack.
 The brothers are very happy together and much tension and grumpy has vanished from their relationship now that they aren’t pestered by younger wolves or females.